UBC-MDS/rsketball/README.md

     docker stop $(docker ps -q)

-If you wish to, you can also remove the
+If you wish to, you can also remove the Docker image from your computer, where “<image_id>” represents the id of your Docker image.

     docker image rm <image_id>